Troubleshooting macOS Signing

 security find-identity -v -p codesigning - Check the identity string in

 sign.tomlmatches.
-The default"Developer ID Application"matches any Developer ID Application certificate. - In CI, make sure the certificate was imported into the correct keychain
+The default"Developer ID Application"matches any Developer ID Application certificate.

 Verbose output